ManjuLanjewar/vsd-hdp/README.md

 * Download and install VitualBox
 * Download and install Ubuntu 22.04.
 The VM configured with 8GB RAM and 40GB storage.
      - Update and upgarde the Ubuntu to latest version of program.
+$ sudo apt-get update
+$ sudo apt-get upgrade

-     - $ sudo apt-get update
+$ sudo apt-get update
-     - $ sudo apt-get upgrade
+$ sudo apt-get upgrade

 * Install Git program
 * Install Yosys